bengabay11/dotfiles/README.md

 - Enhanced ls commands using `eza`
 - Enhanced cat using `bat`
 - Comprehensive git aliases and development shortcuts
+- Modular utilities system that automatically loads all `.sh` files from `~/.config/shell-utils/`
-- Useful functions for productivity
+- Useful functions for productivity and development workflows
 - Command history optimization and plugin support

 ### System Preferences